-"Resubmission" means resubmitting an assessment as a second attempt after having previously failed the module or after a Retake as a fourth attempt having failed the Retake (see the "Number of attempts" and "Resubmission" sections of the Regulations for further detail).
+"Resubmission" in terms of UCEM module assessment means resubmitting an assessment as a second attempt after having previously failed the module or after a Retake as a fourth attempt having failed the Retake (see the "Number of attempts" and "Resubmission" sections of the Regulations for further detail).
+Resubmission in the context of End-point assessment is different.